 - DROP accepts data in comma-separated (CSV), semicolon-separated, or tab-separated (TSV) spreadsheet format of rows and columns where all data points are numeric.

 - If non-numeric data points are present and useful for analysis, consider replacing them with integers to code the different values.
 Then use category/cluster gates to isolate the relevant data points in Cytobank.

-- There is currently a maximum of 818 columns permitted for a DROP conversion.
+- There is currently a maximum of 818 columns permitted for a DROP conversion on the Enterprise Cytobank and 100 columns for Premium accounts.
 For datasets with larger numbers of columns than this, pare down the number of columns by filtering on variance or by running PCA.

 - Various header information is permitted in the input file above the actual data, but the first row of data must be names for each column of data.
 The names will subsequently be displayed as FCS channel names in Cytobank.

 - Names will be copied to the short and long channel name of the converted FCS file.
 In order to specify a unique short and long name, separate the two inputs with a double underscore.
 For example, "shortname__longname".
 Learn more about channel names.